-Following up on yesterday’s post about the deadlocked Israeli-Palestinian peace process: the Washington Post has an editorial that neatly summarizes the dilemma the Obama administration faces - a dilemma partially of its own making.
+Following up on yesterday's post about the deadlocked Israeli-Palestinian peace process: the Washington Post has an editorial that neatly summarizes the dilemma the Obama administration faces.

 Instead of plunging ahead with “energetic diplomacy by the United States (to) induce both sides to move quickly toward peace,” the administration would do better to focus on alternative proposals emanating from the Israelis and Palestinians themselves, the Post editorializes.